RaspAP/raspap-docs/docs/docker.md

 Since RaspAP is built for Debian-based systems, the instructions here will focus on this OS family.
 To get started with Docker Engine on Debian, make sure you meet the [prerequisites](#prerequisites), and then follow the [installation steps](#install-using-the-apt-repository).

 ### Prerequisites
-To install Docker Engine, you need the 64-bit version of one of these Debian versions:
+To install Docker Engine, begin with the 64-bit version of one of these Debian versions:

 - Debian Bookworm 12 (stable)
 - Debian Bullseye 11 (oldstable)